openhumantask/specification/specification.md

 Represents the definition of an escalation that occurs if the human task has not reached a given status before a specific date and time, or before a given amount of time.

+#### Examples

-Example of an escalation that reassigns the task to Alan if the the task's amount is higher than 10,000.00:
+*Example of an escalation that reassigns the task to Alan if the the task's amount is higher than 10,000.00:*

 ```yaml
 ...